bruna-melohub/bruna-melohub/README.md

 # Hey 👋🏼

-My name is Bruna Brito, I live in Brazil and I am a student of systems analysis and development 👩🏻‍💻
+My name is Bruna Mello, I live in Brazil and I am a student of systems analysis and development 👩🏻‍💻

 ### O segredo para progredir é começar!